 6 May.
 2015

-An African immigrant tries to sneak under a truck, which briefly stopped at a traffic light, while trying to enter the ferry terminal in the western Greek town of Patras April 28, 2015.
+An African immigrant tries to jump a fence into a ferry terminal in the western Greek town of Patras April 28, 2015.
 Afghan, Iranian and Sudanese immigrants, living precariously in abandoned factories in Patras, southwest Greece, try to stow away on nearby ferries to Italy as they seek a better life in Europe beyond crisis-hit Greece.
 Shocked after as many as 900 people drowned last month in the worst Mediterranean shipwreck in living memory, European Union leaders have agreed to triple funding for sea patrols, but disagreement persists on what to do with those fleeing conflict and poverty in the Middle East and Africa.
 Some in Patras are recent arrivals, often travelling via Turkey, others have languished in the empty buildings for as long as two years.
 REUTERS/Yannis Behrakis

 SEARCH "PATRAS BEHRAKIS" FOR ALL IMAGES